 What utilities and time source do others here use to keep their clocks accurate?
 Do you just run netdate with a known good time source from your crontab or what?

 NTP is the program to use for extreme time syncing.
 It can watch multiple time sources, the time delay between oneself and the source, and one's own internal clock drift.
 Sorted!
+Tim.

-Chris Green chris@areti.co.uk asked:
+Chris Green <chris@areti.co.uk> asked:

 What utilities and time source do others here use to keep their clocks accurate?